Bioinformatics-Core-at-Childrens/bcRflow/workflow/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 bcRflow utilizes nf-core configurations for wide availability to run on multiple institutional computing resources and cloud-based utilities like AWS.
 For additional information on available configurations and how to use them, see: https://nf-co.re/configs.
 Users must install Nextflow, Docker or Singularity, and squashfs-tools (for building the Singularity container in a linux environment).
-All other software dependencies are handled behind the scenes with our preocompiled Docker container.
+All other software dependencies are handled behind the scenes with our precompiled Docker container.
 Users must generate a unique academic MiXCR license in order to run MiXCR, see https://mixcr.com/mixcr/getting-started/milm/ for details.

 ### Prerequisites
 * Nextflow >= 23.04.2